 The land tenure regime

-If your gross rental income is less than €15,000 a year, you’ll depend on the so-called “land tenure” regime.
-You get an automatic 30% flat abatement, and your property income is added to your other income to be subject to income tax and social security contributions, without any additional declarations to be made.
+If your gross rental income is less than €15,000 a year, you will depend on the so-called “land tenure” regime.
+In this case, you get an automatic 30% flat abatement.
+Your property income is added to your other revenues for the purpose of income tax and social security contributions, without any additional declarations to be made.

 The direct tax regime